CRC-Aided High-Rate Convolutional Codes With Short Blocklengths for List Decoding: Complexity Analysis

 Upon applying WAVA, the overall average complexity for CRC-TBCC is incremented by ACS operations during the additional forward pass, if needed.
 Let the probability that the optimal path of the initial traceback does not satisfy either TB or CRC condition be $P_{\WAVA}$.
 The list rank of the decoder is $1$ with a probability of $1-P_{\WAVA}$.
 Thus we have the updated complexity:

 where

-The yellow data points in Fig.\ref{Fig:1trellis_ntrellis_compare} represent the overall complexity of the WAVA decoder normalized with respect to the single-trellis $C_{\SSV}$ at various list sizes.
-The complexity for initializing the WAVA decoder is about $2$ times of that for the single-trellis, giving it an disadvantage at low noise levels.
-However, at a list size of exactly $1$, due to the traceback after the first iteration, the WAVA decoder matches the complexity of the single-trellis decoder.
-At a list size of around $5\times 10^1$, the overall complexity of the WAVA decoder reaches the same level as the single-trellis decoder.
-In addition, the WAVA decoder operates at a complexity lower than the multi-trellis decoder.
+The yellow data points in Fig. \ref{Fig:1trellis_ntrellis_compare} represent the overall complexity of the WAVA decoder normalized with respect to the single-trellis $C_{\SSV}$.
+The complexity for initializing the WAVA decoder is about $2$ times of that for the single-trellis decoder, giving it a disadvantage at low SNRs.
+When list size is $1$, the WAVA decoder matches the complexity of the single-trellis decoder since one iteration is sufficient.
+At a list size of around $50$, the overall complexity of the WAVA decoder reaches the same level as the single-trellis decoder.
+The WAVA decoder always operates at a complexity lower than the multi-trellis decoder.